simonmika/simonmika.com/content/article/css-broken.md

 3. Combine elements under a new parent.
 4. Turn an element into a link.

 So far I no clue how that would look in CSS.
-Maybe it is time for something totaly new.
+Maybe it is time for something totally new.